Bishop's Waltham Palace

 The site remained the property of the bishops until it was transferred to the Ecclesiastical Commissioners in 1869.
 In 1889 they sold the site to the renowned physician Sir William Jenner.[13]

-Lord Cunningham kept geese among the ruins of Bishop’s Waltham © Estate of Lord Cunningham
+Lord Cunningham tending to his geese among the ruins of Bishop’s Waltham

 Admiral Cunningham and Palace House

-Admiral Cunningham (later Viscount Cunningham of Hyndhope) was one of Britain’s most distinguished naval commanders during the Second World War, taking charge of the Mediterranean fleet (c 1939–43) and winning major actions at Taranto and Cape Matapan.
+Admiral Cunningham (later Viscount Cunningham of Hyndhope) was one of Britain’s most distinguished naval commanders during the Second World War, taking charge of the Mediterranean fleet (c.1939–43) and winning major actions at Taranto and Cape Matapan.

 Admiral Cunningham returned to Bishop’s Waltham when on leave from active service.
 Prime Minister Winston Churchill insisted, however, that a special telephone line be installed there, to ensure that he could be summoned and consulted at short notice.